Anupam0401/Arcade-Game-Arena/README.md

 - This is a Game collection consisting of many games inside one file to play for refreshment.

-- GOTO Arcade Games folder > MAIN.CPP
+- Goto Arcade Games folder -> main.cpp
 - run the program